“This song is for the drunk that has been asking for a Van Morrison number.”

 This was the low point in my musician career.
 I was gigging in a pub in Rugby, Warwickshire and a guy had been heckling me for most of the evening asking me to play him a Van Morrison song.
 He was loud, obnoxious and determined to get his request played.
 I knew he would keep asking but I was trying to put it off for as long as I could just to annoy him.

-“I’m no drunk”, he said, and then he, together with 15 of his mates, left their seats and walked up towards me on stage.
+“I’m no drunk!”, he said, and then he stood up, and so did 15 of his mates.
+They walked towards the stage.
 I didn’t realise that “The Drunk” was part of an Irish Gaelic football team enjoying a night out.

-These days I remember that we are there on stage to entertain the audience.
+These days I remember that we are there to entertain the audience.
 Without them I would be playing to myself, and maybe the bar staff if they decide to listen.